Yan Ruisheng

-Yan Ruisheng (閻瑞生 (阎瑞生, Yán Ruìshēng)) is a 1921 Chinese silent film directed by Ren Pengnian, starring Chen Shouzi and Wang Caiyun.
+Yan Ruisheng (閻瑞生 (阎瑞生, Yán Ruìshēng)) is a 1921 Chinese silent film directed by Ren Pengnian and starring Chen Shouzi and Wang Caiyun.
 A docudrama based on the murder of Wang Lianying the previous year, it follows a young man named Yan Ruisheng who kills a courtesan to steal her jewellery.
 When the crime is discovered, he and his accomplices flee.
 Yan is captured in Xuzhou and returned to Shanghai, where he is executed.

 China's first full-length feature film, Yan Ruisheng was produced as domestic short films were becoming increasingly common.
 A collaborative project of the Chinese Cinema Study Society, the film extensively used the resources of the Commercial Press's filmmaking division.
-It emphasized accuracy to real life in its casting and setting; the stars were chosen based on their physical resemblance to those involved, while extensive use of location shooting allowed scenes to be set in places associated with the murder.
+It emphasized accuracy to real life in its casting and setting; the stars were chosen based on their physical resemblance to those involved, while extensive use of location shooting allowed scenes to be set in places associated with the case.

 Despite the generally poor box-office performance of earlier Chinese-made films, Yan Ruisheng was a commercial success upon release.
 Critical reception of its technical aspects was positive; however, the subject matter was challenged and the film faced several calls for banning.
 The success of Yan Ruisheng stimulated the rise of the domestic film industry even as it contributed to the rise of film censorship in China.
 The film is thought to be lost.

 Plot

 Yan Ruisheng, having wasted his money on gambling, fine food, and prostitutes, decides to rob the courtesan Wang Lianying.
 He travels to her workplace and invites her and another woman, Xiaolin Daiyu, to join him.
 After Xiaolin declines, Yan and Wang take a drive outside Shanghai, where Yan's friends Wu Chunfang and Fang Rishan are waiting.
 Although Wang begs for her life, the men kill her to avoid leaving a witness, then steal her jewellery and dump her body in a field.
 Back in Shanghai, the brothel manager realizes that Wang is missing.
-Learning from Xiaolin that the missing courtesan had gone with Yan, the madame contacts the police; they find the body shortly afterwards.
+Learning from Xiaolin that the missing courtesan had gone with Yan, the madam contacts the police; they find the body shortly afterwards.
 Yan flees to Xuzhou, but is recognized, arrested, and sent back to Shanghai.
 Together with Wu and Fang, also captured outside Shanghai, he is found guilty of the murder and executed in Shanghai.